 The company you choose should help you decide on the best course of action for your specific case and help you establish an effective energy management strategy.
-These professionals should help you negotiate the best terms for your situation so that they are suitable with all of the other steps you take to reduce your operations costs, save energy and reduce your environmental impact.
+These professionals should help you negotiate the best terms for your situation so that they are suitable with all the other steps you take to reduce your operations costs, save energy and reduce your environmental impact.

 Using Lighting as a Service is a great way to start seeing fast and significant savings from your lighting upgrade without spending a fortune.
 Your lighting service provider should help you design a sustainable and all-encompassing plan to help you reduce your energy needs in the future.

 Whether you call it “Lighting as a Service”, “Lumens as a Subscription”, or use any other acronym for it, this payment business model can benefit your business in various ways if it is strategically applied.
 There really is no reason why anyone would not want to opt for it and start saving.
-LaaS doesn’t require any upfront investment, it reduces your costs in the long run, brings cash flow from day one, protects your operations from obsolescence, does not require maintenance, provides better working conditions, and increased energy conservation.
+LaaS doesn’t require any upfront investment, it reduces your costs in the long run, brings cash flow from day one, protects your operations from obsolescence, does not require maintenance, provides better working conditions, and increases energy conservation.
 What’s not to love about it?
 It is a win-win deal for both parties!

 About the Author